-There's no time like the present to get outside in the fresh air and green hills.
-And our award-winning activity centres mean there's no excuse not to ride, climb, walk or even kayak your way to happiness!
-Go on… get out, take a leap and get active in the valleys.
+It's always enjoyable to get outside in the fresh air and green hills with your family.
+And our glorious green spaces and award-winning activity centres mean there's no excuse not to ride, climb, walk or even kayak your way to happiness – no matter your age or ability level!
+Go on… get out with the kids and get active in the valleys.

 Dare Valley Country Park, Aberdare

-Developed out of two former collieries 35 years ago, this part of coal country is as close as you'll get in the great outdoors to the way life used to be in industrial Wales.
+Developed out of two former collieries 35 years ago, this part of coal country is as close as you'll get to the way life used to be in industrial Wales.
 Peat bogs, old coal tips and classic mine villages are all part of the sensitive restoration at Dare Valley Country Park.
-A day's cycling, walking or sightseeing await.

 Summit Centre, Merthyr Tydfil

-Developed on the site of an old drift mine and developed into an international climbing centre in the 1990s, the climbing walls at the Summit Centre are up to 18m, with 180 different ways to get to the top.
-Featuring a bouldering area, man-made caving system and waterfall, its owners also have land expansion plans to make way for ropes courses archery and accommodation.
+On the site of an old drift mine and developed into an international climbing centre in the 1990s, the climbing walls at the Summit Centre are up to 18m, with 180 different ways to get to the top.
+Featuring a bouldering area, high-ropes course, and a purpose-built caving system with waterfall, there's also accommodation for group residential trips.

 Valleys Cycle Network

-The end of a cold, grey winter can only mean one thing – it's time to dust those bikes down and set off in pursuit of the relief spring brings.
-Whatever the size of your clan or respective cycling abilities, dozens of glorious cycle routes slope along this beautiful part of the world.
+Dust those bikes down and set off in pursuit of fresh air and some of the best scenery the area has to offer.
+Whatever the size of your clan, or their respective cycling abilities, dozens of glorious cycle routes slope along this beautiful part of the world.

 A wonderfully accessible day out, this haven-style country park of Parc Cwm Darran offers loads of scenic adventures on bike and foot across former colliery grounds.
-The restored lake is part of a major wildlife wetland and, if you find enough plants and creatures along the special trail, you'll be rewarded with special collector cards.
+The restored lake is part of a major wildlife wetland and and there are lots of plants and creatures to spot along the special trail.

 Pontypool Ski Centre

 Not the most obvious of locations, but Pontypool's ski centre is a little gem.
-Home to its own ski club, the ski centre boats a 230m main slope, beginner’s area and mogul run.
-Even if your skiing ability currently resembles Bambi on ice, you’ll definitely find your feet here.
+Home to its own ski club, the ski centre boasts a 230m main slope, beginner’s area and mogul run.
+Children aged three and upwards can get involved, and even if your skiing ability resembles Bambi on ice, you’ll definitely find your feet here.

 On the edge of the Brecon Beacons National Park, this part of the valleys offers excellent facilities if you're after a relaxing day out.
-There's plenty of variety on offer at Cwmbran Riverside Park, with play areas, cafes, boating, watersports and abundant opportunities for plant and wildlife spotting.
+There's plenty of variety on offer at Cwmbran Boating Lake, with play areas, cafes, boating, watersports and abundant opportunities for plant and wildlife spotting.